 I was the Senior Editorial Events Manager at Fast Company, leading programming for the Fast Company Innovation Festival, FC/LA: A Creativity Counter-Conference, the Fast Company Grill at SXSW, and Inside the Issue, a monthly event series that took readers behind-the-pages of new feature stories.

-Favorite programming moments from this time include Cher discussing Twitter emojis as modern hieroglyphics, John Legend speaking about criminal justice reform, Melinda Gates talking cognitive diversity, and many others.
+Favorite programming moments from this time include Cher comparing Twitter emojis as modern hieroglyphics, John Legend speaking about criminal justice reform, Melinda Gates discussing the importance cognitive diversity, and many others.

 I also did these things...